 However, King and colleagues' research displays an inconsistent patterns of results.
 In both studies, explanation sensitivity affected outcomes only when explanation specificity was also accounted for.
 Their Study 1 correlation table shows that voice intentions is correlated with explanation specificity, but not with explanation sensitivity.
 However, their structural model suggested an inverse pattern: explanation sensitivity, but not explanation specificity indirectly affected voice via voice safety.
 Adding further complexity to the interpretation of these results is the fact that explanation sensitivity and explanation specificity were highly correlated, suggesting that specificity may function as a suppressor variable in their model.
-Their Study 2 correlation table shows that voice resilience is also correlated with the explanation specificity condition, but not with the explanation sensitivity, but not explanation specificity condition, but not with the explanation sensitivity, but not explanation specificity related to voice via voice safety after participants had their voice turned down.
+Their Study 2 correlation table shows that voice resilience is also correlated with the explanation specificity condition, but not with the explanation sensitivity condition, and neither condition was significantly correlated with voice safety after participants had their voice turned down.
 However, their structural model shows that explanation sensitivity, but not explanation specificity, was indirectly related to voice via voice safety.